 Upon successful completion, students will have the knowledge and skills to:

-- demonstrate a familiarity with and understanding of the main types of descriptive, justificatory and critical argumentation about law and legal systems
+- Analyse a range of descriptive, justificatory and critical argumentation about law and legal systems.

-- appreciate the theoretical background of a range of legal decisions and contemporary legal issues.
+- Research and critically analyse the theoretical background of a range of legal decisions and contemporary legal issues.

 Requisite and Incompatibility

 Students must rely on the approved Class Summary which will be posted to the Programs and Courses site approximately two weeks prior to the commencement of the course.
 Alternatively, this information will be published in the Program course list when known.